roymacdonald/ofBook/chapters/events/chapter.md

 *  move assignment operator (C++11 only) `ClassName& operator=(ClassName&& other)`
 *  move constructor (C++11 only) `ClassName(ClassName&& other)`

 So, in order to have exception-safe code you must follow this rule.
 When listening to any `ofEvent` in your custom classes, it is a good idea to stop listening to these when the class instance is destroyed.
-This means that you will declare the class destructor, hence you'll have to follow this rule.
+This means that you will declare the class destructor, and hence, you'll have to follow this rule.

-Even if you don't follow this rule, your code will compile with no errors or warnings and it will probably work well, but it will not be exception-safe, and you run the risk of having several undesired side-effects, which can be really hard to debug.
+Even if you don't follow this rule, your code will compile with no errors or warnings, and it will probably work well, but it will not be exception-safe, and you run the risk of having several undesired side-effects, which can be really hard to debug.

+**MH: it would be good to add a note with a concrete example that might arise if you declare a destructor without the other 4...**